What is TDM?

-Real Options for Commuters
+Real Transportation Options for all People

 Reduced Traffic Congestion

-Improved Public Health and Safety
+Improved Climate, Health and Safety

-With reduced reliance on personal vehicles, our communities will see cleaner air leading to direct improvements in public health.
+With reduced reliance on personal vehicles, our communities will see reduced greenhouse gas emissions leading to cleaner air and direct improvements in public health.
 TDM initiatives that support increased levels of walking and cycling also enhance overall quality of life; and more people on our streets and sidewalks will create safer neighborhoods.

-Connecting People to Jobs & Supporting Economic Activity
+Access to Jobs & Supporting Economic Activity